 One of the benefits of using the SBAR tool is that you can send the communication to your local GP practice electronically, reducing the risk of paper copies going missing.
 If sending by e-mail this MUST be done through NHS Mail as it contains patient specific details.
 The preferred e-mail address is the generic mailbox for the GP practice.

 You can specify on the SBAR if it is a Prescription Query, a Referral or Other type of communication.
 A sample SBAR can be found here.

 If you require any help completing, saving and electronically sending the SBAR please contact Dawn Balfour (firstname.lastname@example.org)

 Medicines Shortages - Quick Reference Guide

-A Quick Reference Guide has been developed within NHS Fife to act as a reminder/prompt when community pharmacies are faced with the challenge of medicines shortages.
+The Quick Reference Guide has been recently been updated (QRG).
+It has been developed within NHS Fife to act as a reminder/prompt when community pharmacies are faced with the challenge of medicines shortages.

 (13 November 2017)

 Presentations from Pharmacy First NES event held on 24 October 2017 at VHK